 Table of Contents

-HIV testing tells you if you are infected with the Human Immunodeficiency Virus (HIV) which causes AIDS.
+HIV testing tells you if you are infected with the Human Immunodeficiency Virus (HIV) that causes AIDS.
 Most of these tests look for "antibodies" to HIV.
 Antibodies are proteins produced by the immune system to fight a specific germ.
-Newer HIV tests look for signs that the virus itself is in the blood.
+Newer HIV tests can also look for signs of the virus itself in the blood.

 People who already know they are infected with HIV might get other "HIV" tests.
-These measure how quickly the virus is multiplying (a viral load test, see Fact Sheet 125) or the strength of your immune system (a CD4 count, see Fact Sheet 124).
+These measure how much virus is in the blood (a viral load test, see Fact Sheet 125) or the strength of your immune system (a CD4 count, see Fact Sheet 124).

 You can arrange for HIV testing at any Public Health office, or at your doctor's office.
 Test results are usually available within two weeks.
 In the US, call the National AIDS Hotline, (800) 342-2437.

 The most common HIV test is a blood test.
 Newer tests can detect HIV antibodies in mouth fluid (not the same as saliva), a scraping from inside the cheek, or urine.
 "Rapid" HIV test results are available within 10 to 30 minutes after a sample is taken.
 In November 2010 the FDA approved the INSTI test, which gives results within 60 seconds.
 In 2012, the FDA approved the first true "in-home" HIV test.
 It uses a mouth swab and shows results in 20 to 40 minutes.
 A positive result on any HIV test should be confirmed with a second test at a health care facility.